Beach House: August 2009

 Reflections

-Because I haven't posted anything specifically about the house in a long while, even though there are lots of plans in the works, I bring you dappled sunlight reflecting the trees on the siding - eastern elevation of Beach House.
+Because I haven't posted anything specifically about the house in a long while, even though there are lots of plans in the works, I bring you dappled sunlight reflecting the trees on the siding - eastern elevation of The Cool House.
 Pretty and peaceful.
 Enjoy!

 Saturday, August 22, 2009